 The same strategies apply for re-splitting hands as for splitting hands.
 For example, if you split a pair of aces, and are dealt a third ace, of course you should re-split again.
 After all, if you had confidence enough to split the first time around, why change your mind now?
 Don't waffle, or you may end up confused.
 Re-splitting is a powerful tool for evening the odds that normally favor the house.

 Doubling After a Split

-Some house rules allow the player the option of doubling down on one or both hands following a split.
+Depending on game settings, you may have the option of doubling down on one or both hands following a split.
 All recommendations for doubling also apply following a split.

 Surrendering Strategy